This website is made possible by donations received from the individual event promoters. We are much obliged for their continued support.

 2015 and 2016 Tolbert Texas State Winner

 Click on the star for the Official Tolbert Rules in a printable PDF format.

 A group of friends who just happen to cook award winning chili and BBQ while we raise awareness and funds for some mighty worthy causes.

 It's me - Laury McCulloughI'm your webmaster and always available email@example.com

 Well, that's simple.
 We cook and promote the Official State Dish of Texas: Chili.

-We host over 30 chili events per year at a variety of locations, including the Al Hopkins Tolbert Texas State Chili Championship in Lockhart.
+We host about 30 chili events per year at a variety of locations, including the Al Hopkins Tolbert Texas State Chili Championship in Lockhart.

-Aside from having a lot of fun, we support a long and varied list of charitable causes like Phone Cards for the Troops, the VFW Scholarship Fund, Special Olympics, and Breast Cancer resources to list just a few.
+Aside from having a lot of fun, we support a long and varied list of charitable causes like the Hill Country Mission for Health, Cerebral Palsy, and the VFW Scholarship Fund to list just a few.
 Check the Where We've Been and Why We Do It page for beneficiary details for some of the cookoffs.

 Most every weekend!
 Be sure to check the What's Coming Up page for the details on this week's cookoff!

 All over Central Texas!
 For most events we will have a map and/or directions on how to get to the various locations on the Map Page to help you out.